SALES

 • Hollyhocks Gallery, Pinehurst NC - (ongoing - directions here)

-• Campbell House Galleries, Southern Pines, NC - Group show "Jane Casnellie & Friends" Upcoming exhibit from opening night Nov 4th, through December 16, 2011
+• Campbell House Galleries, Southern Pines, NC - Group show "Jane Casnellie & Friends" ran from opening night Nov 4th, through December 16, 2011 (also was invited to keep a few works in ongoing display at Campbell House)

 • International Equine Artist's “Autumn Colors of Equus 2011” (Oct - Dec 2011 online)

-• Ex Arte Equinus 4, (2010) ~~ 2nd and 5th place Sculpture division (preview or purchase book online here)
+• Ex Arte Equinus 4, (2010) ~~ 2 works in the Sculpture division (preview or purchase book online here)

 • Fort Verde Days Festival juried art show prize winner 2004 (AZ)